Princeton-Cabernet/p4-projects/SipHash-tofino/README.md

 ### Citing
-If you find this AES implementation or the discussions in our paper useful, please consider citing:
+If you find this HalfSipHash implementation or the discussions in our paper useful, please consider citing:

     @article{2021siphash,
         title={Secure Keyed Hashing on Programmable Switches},